nark3d/LaravelZendSearch/README.md

 * Tidy up of the unit tests, they're a bit messy at the moment
 * Option passthrough added for Wildcard, Phrase, Fuzzy
 * Add in highlighting options
-* Work on an efficient "offset" mechanism to go with the limit

 ## Disclaimer